LReva/ls_photography_website/README.md

 LS Photography

-LS Photography is a personal photography portfolio, a showcase of my journey and passion for capturing moments through the lens.
+LS Photography is a personal photography portfolio that showcases my journey and passion for capturing moments through the lens.
 This repository contains the source code for a personal photography portfolio web application built with a Ruby on Rails backend, a React frontend utilizing Material-UI (MUI) for styling, and PostgreSQL as the database.

 ## Screenshots

-Here are some screenshots of the LS Photography application:
+Here are some screenshots of the LS Photography website:

 [Home Page]
 ![Screenshot from 2024-11-21 06-47-00](https://github.com/user-attachments/assets/de8c816b-2706-42c4-a075-e949f22e6b95)